 Bottom Line

 Vertex AI Pipelines help make ML workflows repeatable and explainable.
-Learn pipelines as a production discipline: define components, track artifacts, preserve lineage, and use version control so model development can be trusted over time.
+Learn pipelines as a production discipline: define components, track artifacts, preserve lineage, review metrics, and use version control so model development can be trusted over time.